OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/2_create_nucleotide_sequence.md

     assert_eq!(b'T', 84);
 }
 ```
-Onwards, we'll mostly deal with nucleotides in binary form.
+Onwards, we'll work with nucleotide sequences in both binary and string representations.
+Remember:
+- Binary form looks like b"[...]" and has the type &[u8].
+- String form looks like "[...]" (&str) or "[...]".to_string() (String).

+For more information about string types in Rust, click [here](https://doc.rust-lang.org/rust-by-example/std/str.html).